EnigmaCurry/d.rymcg.tech/photoprism/README.md

 but there are other Photoprism options you can configure by manually editing your `.env_{DOCKER_CONTEXT}` file.
-If you add more media volumes, be sure to add them to `docker-compose.yaml` as well; and if you add an import volume, be sure to uncomment the "base
+If you add more media volumes, be sure to add them to `docker-compose.yaml` as well; and if you add an import volume, be sure to uncomment the corresponding line in the `photoprism` service in `docker-compose.yaml` as well.

-There are other Photoprism options you can configure by manually editing your `.env_{DOCKER_CONTEXT}` file.

 ## Install